ruthgrace/mannys_sign/README.md

 I'm using an ESP32 from HiLetGo: https://www.amazon.com/gp/product/B0718T232Z/ And a breakout board from KeeYees: https://www.amazon.com/dp/B09PYW1HC9

+### installation
+There are 3 power supplies.
+The top two power 3 panels, and the bottom one powers 2 panels.
+From top to bottom this is the ideal arrangement of panels being plugged in to distribute power:

+First power supply

+* 88
+* 88
+* hours

+Second power supply

+* days
+* 88
+* ELECTION COUNTDOWN

+Third power supply

+* 888
+* minutes

 ### Miscellaneous build notes
 * use syringe with isopropyl alcohol to remove hot glue
 * there are 3d printed clips holding down the aluminum backed LEDs.
 Some are 1mm and some are 2mm, required because of wood warping.